nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If the student found does not have an appointment, the appointment list will appear as empty.

 Examples:
-* `find A0175678U` shows Bernice Yu's personal information, and her appointment details if it is present.
+* `find A1234567X` shows John Doe's personal information, and his appointment details if it is present.

 ![Find](images/find.png)
 ### Viewing help : `help`